Holocaust theology: Elie Wiesel

-Post-Holocaust and child abuse theology
+Post-Holocaust theology and child abuse theology

-David R. Blumenthal, in his book Facing the Abusing God (1993), has drawn on data from the field of child abuse and has proposed "worship of God through protest" as a legitimate response of survivors of both the Holocaust and child abuse.
+David R. Blumenthal, in his book Facing the Abusing God (1993), has drawn on data from the field of child abuse and with it, he has proposed the "worship of God through protest" as a legitimate response to injustice by survivors of both the Holocaust and child abuse.

-Another writer addressing survivors of the Holocaust and child abuse is John K. Roth, whose essay "A Theodicy of Protest" is included in Encountering Evil: Live Options in Theodicy (1982).
+Another writer who has addressed survivors of the Holocaust and child abuse is John K. Roth, whose essay "A Theodicy of Protest" is included in Encountering Evil: Live Options in Theodicy (1982).

-Works of important Christian theologians
+Works by important Christian theologians

 Jürgen Moltmann

 In The Crucified God Jürgen Moltmann speaks of how in a theology after Auschwitz the traditional notion of God needed to be revised:

 Shattered and broken, the survivors of my generation were then returning from camps and hospitals to the lecture room.
 A theology which did not speak of God in the sight of the one who was abandoned and crucified would have had nothing to say to us then.